Azure/azure-sdk/docs/dotnet/introduction.md

 ### Authentication {#dotnet-authentication}

 The client library consumer should construct a service client using just the constructor.
-After construction, service methods can be called successfully to invoke service operations.
+After construction, service methods can successfully invoke service operations.
 The constructor parameters must take all parameters required to create a functioning client, including all information needed to authenticate with the service.

 The general constructor pattern refers to _binding parameters_.